AlexAtBerkeley/alex-berkeley/content/notes/dynamic-programming-intuition.md

 As we can see, the longest increasing subsequence has a length of 4, more importantly, this is the same as the length of the longest path in our DAG!
 Hence, we have applied a very important concept in computing theory-- We used {{< sidenote "reduction" >}}Transforming an often challenging problem into an existing problem whose solution is known{{< /sidenote >}} to transform the Longest Increasing Subsequences problem to the DAG longest path problem!

-To do this, t each index $i$, we tabulate the Longest Increasing Sequence that ends at and includes the element at $i$.
+To do this, on each index $i$, we tabulate the Longest Increasing Sequence that ends at and includes the element at $i$.
 To calculate this length, we iterate again over all preceding indices.
 We find the longest increasing subsequence in that subarray, and we just add one to that value to find the Longest Increasing Sequence at index $i$.

 ```cpp
 int lengthOfLIS(vector<int>& A) {